Coalfire-CF/Coalfire-Azure-RAMPpak/terraform/prod/us-va/mgmt/azure-automation/README.md

 After a successful deployment of the Azure Automation account Update Management will need to be turned on for all virtual machines (both Linux and Windows).
 This is currently only possible via the portal until [azurerm 4.0.0](https://github.com/hashicorp/terraform-provider-azurerm/issues/2812) comes out.

-CMS will have to develop an update schedule with the client based upon the agreed upon downtimes.

 Deployment Steps:

 1. Go to the Automation Account in the portal